O2X was founded by three Navy SEALs with a shared desire to serve others.

 Jessica Silva is an O2X Assistant Instructor.
 Jessica has been in the first responder world for most of her career.
 She started out as an EMT in San Jose and San Diego.
 After a military relocation to Virginia, she moved to the other side of the radio as a 911 dispatcher for the City of Virginia Beach.
 After receiving her BS in Criminal Justice, she participated in an internship with Virginia State Probation and Parole, and subsequently worked for the City as a Community Corrections Officer for domestic violence offenders.
 In 2011, she started volunteering with a Wilderness Search and Rescue team and shortly thereafter started training as a K9 handler.
 She and Nash the dog worked numerous searches for missing persons, downed aircraft, and cold case human remains searches throughout the state under the Virginia Department of Emergency Management, in conjunction with both state and local police, fire departments, and rescue personnel.
 In addition to raising two children and riding out 14 post 9/11 deployments, she served as Ombudsman for a SEAL command for several years, was part of the shaping of resiliency programs for special forces spouses and families, and is the author of a children’s book about deployment.
 She currently lives in Colorado, where her husband recently retired after 27 years in the SEAL teams, enjoying the empty nest life.

 Jennifer Pugh is an O2X Resilience Specialist with expertise in mental health skills training.
 Her areas of focus include: acute and chronic stress management, emotion regulation, anger management, effective communication, crisis intervention, mindfulness and cognitive restructuring.
-She currently works as a staff clinician at her local VA hospital, engaging service members, veterans, first responders and government employees in a variety of mental health treatment modalities.
+She currently works as a staff clinician at a local hospital, engaging service members, veterans, first responders and government employees in a variety of mental health treatment modalities.
 Jennifer received her B.A. in Psychology from Boston University and her MSW with a focus in veterans and military families from Boston College.
 After graduation, she went on to complete an academic fellowship at the Boston Psychoanalytic Society and Institute.
 She is currently licensed to practice clinical social work in Massachusetts and New York, and is certified in Interpersonal Psychotherapy.
 Her professional experience includes the provision of individual psychotherapy, group therapy, clinical case management and psychoeducation training in both inpatient and outpatient mental health settings.
 With personal ties to law enforcement and the military, Jennifer appreciates that the optimization of mental wellness is an integral part of maximizing human performance.
 Following the same advice she gives her clients, her free time consists of equal parts eating fun foods, sharing some laughs, catching quality zzz’s, and working up a good sweat.

 Dr. Jason Mitchler is an O2X Injury Prevention Specialist who is an active duty physical therapist currently serving at Fort Carson, CO.
 Jason has served the majority of his 19 year Army career in operational units.
 His enlisted career began as an infantryman and later as a Special Forces Medic with the 3rd Special Forces Group (Airborne) while completing two tours to Afghanistan.
 After being commissioned as a physical therapist he was the lead during the implementation of the USASOC THOR3 program at 10th Special Forces Group (Airborne).
 During this time he oversaw the development of a comprehensive performance and rehabilitation program at Ft.
 Carson, CO.
 Following this assignment he was selected to be the Chief of the Physical Therapy at the Pentagon.
 His most recent deployment was as the sole physical therapist for the Special Operations Task Force- Afghanistan (SOTF-A) serving both American and coalition forces.
 He is a graduate of the University of Northern Colorado with a BA in Kinesiology and the Army-Baylor program with a Doctorate in Physical Therapy.
 He is an Orthopaedic Certified Specialist (OCS) and Certified Strength and Conditioning Specialist (CSCS).
 Jason lives in Colorado Springs, CO with his wife Erin and their two children.
 He is an assistant high school wrestling coach and holds a blue belt in Brazilian Jiu Jitsu.
 In his free time he is an active cyclist, runner, and skier.